Frank Wilson (American football): UTSA

 On January 14, 2016, Wilson was hired as the new head coach of the UTSA Roadrunners.
 Wilson replaced Larry Coker, who resigned on January 5.
 Through two seasons, Wilson lost just as many games as he has won.

 Coach Wilson lead UTSA to their first ever bowl game in his first season as coach.
 Following the season Wilson and his staff secured the #1 ranked recruiting class in C-USA according to the Rivals.com rankings.
 Wilson's first full class finished 69th in the nation.
 UTSA had never before finished higher than 103rd prior to this class.

 He was fired on December 1, 2019.
 He finished his first stint as a college head coach with a 19–29 record with just four of those wins coming against teams that finished the season with a winning record.

 McNeese State

 On January 16, 2020, Wilson was hired as the head coach of the McNeese State Cowboys.
 Wilson replaced Sterlin Gilbert who left McNeese State to become the offensive coordinator and quarterbacks coach at Syracuse.
 He resigned on December 7, 2021, after posting a 7–11 record in two seasons.

 LSU (second stint)

 On December 7, 2021, Wilson was hired as the associate head coach of the Louisiana State University Tigers.

 In April 2021, former LSU Assistant Athletic Director of Football Recruiting and Alumni Relations, Sharon Lewis, filed a federal lawsuit against the university for years of harassment for her attempts to report sexual misconduct allegations against players, coaches, and athletic officials.
 Wilson was named as one of the coaches accused of sexual misconduct during his first tenure with LSU as part of Lewis' lawsuit.

+Wilson became interim head coach at LSU in 2025 when Brian Kelly was fired.
+Prior to the 2025 Texas Bowl, Wilson was hired as running backs coach at Ole Miss.